SpringBoard0811/Unified-Military-Analytics-and-Comparison/Milestone-2/README.md

     'clean_military_data'[p_rank]
 )

 MIN('military_cleaned'[p_rank])

-These KPIs allow the dashboard to highlight **military efficiency, strategic investment, and relative defense strength among countries.**
+These KPIs help the dashboard emphasize **defense efficiency, strategic investment levels, and relative military strength among countries.**

 ---

 # 🌍 Data Enrichment

-To enable more advanced comparative analytics, additional metadata fields were incorporated into the dataset.
+To support more comprehensive analysis, additional contextual information was added to the dataset.

 ### Added Metadata Fields

 - **Continent**
-- **Geographic Region**
+- **Geographical Region**
-- **Military Alliance Indicators** (e.g., NATO membership)
+- **Military Alliance Indicators** (for example, NATO membership)

-These attributes allow the dashboard to support:
+Including these attributes enables the dashboard to perform:

-- Regional analysis
+- Regional comparisons
-- Alliance comparisons
+- Analysis of military alliances
-- Global military grouping insights
+- Grouped global military insights

 ---

 # 📊 Dashboard Planning

-The dashboard architecture was designed to provide multiple analytical perspectives on global military capabilities.
+The dashboard framework was planned to present multiple analytical perspectives related to global military power.

-The following dashboard modules were conceptualized to guide the final visualization system.
+The following dashboard components were conceptualized to guide the final visualization design.

 ## Planned Dashboard Modules
 ### Data/Sample_1.png

 ### ⚡ Quick Stats
-Global overview of military KPIs and aggregated statistics.
+Provides a high-level summary of global military KPIs and combined statistics.

 ### 🌍 Nation Overview
-Detailed military profile for individual countries.
+Displays detailed military information for individual countries.

 ### ⚖️ Compare Powers
-Multi-country comparison of defense metrics.
+Allows comparison of military capabilities across multiple countries.

 ### 🤝 Coalition Builder
-Simulation and analysis of combined military alliances.
+Supports simulation and evaluation of combined military alliances.

-These modules provide both **high-level strategic insights** and **detailed country-level analysis.**
+These sections provide both **strategic overview insights and detailed country-level comparisons.**

 ---

 # 🛠 Technologies Used

-The following tools and technologies were used during this milestone:
+The following technologies were utilized in this milestone:

-- **Python** – Data processing and preparation
+- **Python** – Data preparation and processing
-- **Pandas** – Dataset manipulation and transformation
+- **Pandas** – Data manipulation and transformation
 - **Jupyter Notebook** – Development and documentation
-- **Power BI** – Interactive dashboard creation
+- **Power BI** – Interactive data visualization
-- **DAX (Data Analysis Expressions)** – KPI calculations and analytical measures
+- **DAX (Data Analysis Expressions)** – Creation of KPI measures

 ---

 # 📈 Milestone Outcome

-At the end of **Milestone 2**, the project delivers:
+By the completion of **Milestone 2**, the project provides:

-- A **KPI-enriched military dataset**
+- A **military dataset enriched with analytical KPIs**
-- **Dynamic KPI calculations** implemented using DAX
+- **Dynamic KPI measures** created through DAX
-- A **structured Power BI dashboard prototype**
+- A **prototype Power BI dashboard structure**
-- Defined dashboard modules for advanced military analytics
+- Clearly defined dashboard modules for advanced military analysis

-This milestone establishes the **analytical layer required for building a comprehensive global military comparison platform.**
+This milestone lays the **foundation for building a complete global military comparison and analytics platform.**